parliamentarian-ssiitk/IIT-Kanpur-Constitution/CONSTITUTION.md

 ## ORGANIZATION AND ORGANIZATIONAL PRINCIPLES
 1. The Gymkhana shall function through the Students’ Senate and its Executive wing.
 2. The Students’ Senate (hereafter referred to as the Senate) shall be the Central Representative, Legislative and Supervisory body of the students.
 It shall:
-a.
-Serve as the main forum of expression of student opinion.
+    1. Serve as the main forum of expression of student opinion.
-b.
-Be in continuous touch with the General Body, consult the students, and act as a feedback system.
+    2. Be in continuous touch with the General Body, consult the students, and act as a feedback system.
-c.
-Act as the central policy making body of the Gymkhana.
+    3. Act as the central policy making body of the Gymkhana.
-d.
-Guide and check the functioning of the Executive wing of the Gymkhana.
+    4. Guide and check the functioning of the Executive wing of the Gymkhana.
 However, it shall not interfere in matters of minor importance, in order that the free functioning of the Executive wing within the general policy framework defined by the Senate is not affected.
 3. The Senate shall comprise of:
     1. The Executives, namely